It’s not just a minor, it’s a mindset.

 Build their resumes and potentially identify future employment opportunities

-Explore their entrepreneurship interests
+Explore your entrepreneurship interests

 Gain real-world experience at an early-stage venture